Choosing the Right Location

 Daily Care Practices

+This matters more than it seems because weak decisions here usually create bigger downstream problems.
 Now let’s wrap this up with maintenance.
 It’s super important to keep an eye on your pH levels and adjust as necessary.
 I’ve found that checking once a week works for me, and it’s cool to see how things change over time.

 Also, don’t forget to clean your system regularly.
 Algae can be sneaky, and trust me, no one wants that in their garden!
 I usually do a deep clean every month, and it helps keep everything running smoothly.